haxe-continuation/haxe-continuation/README.md

 as a callback function.
-And **haxe-continuation** is a macro library enables you to invoke and write asynchronous functions like a synchronization function, and automatically transform the function into *continuation-passing style (CPS)*.
+And **haxe-continuation** is a macro library enables you to invoke and write asynchronous functions like a synchronization function, and automatically transform these functions into *continuation-passing style (CPS)*.
 That means you can write code looks like *multithreading* without platform multithreading support.

 ## Installation

-I have upload haxe-continuation to haxelib.
+I have uploaded haxe-continuation on [haxelib](http://lib.haxe.org/p/continuation).
 To install, type the following command in shell:

     haxelib install continuation